heutelbeck/sapl-policy-engine/sapl-documentation/2_3_AuthorizationDecisions.md

 - **`obligations`**: An array of tasks that the PEP **must** fulfill before granting or denying access.
 If the PEP cannot fulfill these obligations, access must not be granted even with a `PERMIT` decision.
 Examples include logging requirements or sending notifications.
 - **`advice`**: An array of tasks that the PEP **should** perform, but their fulfillment is not mandatory for granting access.
 These are optional recommendations from policies.

-> **Note:** An obligation in a `DENY` decision effectively acts like advice - the unsuccessful handling of the obligation cannot change the overall decision outcome, since access is already denied.
+> **Note:** An obligation in a `DENY` decision effectively acts like advice because the unsuccessful handling of the obligation cannot change the overall decision outcome, since access is already denied.

 Here is an example of a decision with all optional attributes present.
 It corresponds to a policy that permits access but redacts the patient's SSN via a `transform` statement, requires audit logging via an `obligation`, and suggests notifying the data owner via `advice`: